Insider - Korean Language Learning App

 100%

-Said that the app is engaging and can maintain their attention.
+Said that the app felt more engaging and held their attention

-Said that the app is engaging and can maintain their attention.
+Said the app felt more engaging and can sustain their attention

 100%